 that share a value for a column.
 So for example, if everyone in the

 From there, our query engine would have to know how to read that path, and understand that it's telling us that all of those people share a country.
 So if we were to query for this:

 SELECT * FROM people WHERE country == 'US'

 The database wouldn't have to even read the file!
 It could just look at the path and realize there was nothing of interest.

-Our tables are often partitioned by date, e.g.
+Our tables are usually partitioned by date, e.g.